Our guide to campsites in the Auckland region

 The Department of Conservation is a caretaking governmental branch, charged with the conservation of beautiful and natural areas of New Zealand.
 DOC campsites tend to be in remote areas, or at least a few kilometres out of any major city or town.
 There are often interesting features of DOC campsites such as rivers, walking tracks, lakes and native bush.
 Outdoor activities are usually close to hand.

-The DOC requires advanced bookings during peak summer season for some campsites – mainly serviced, scenic and some standard.
+The DOC requires advanced bookings during peak summer season for some campsites with a choice of mainly serviced, scenic and some standard.
 Bookings can be made either in person at DOC visitor centres or online.
 Where bookings are not required in advance, the system works on a first come, first served basis.
 This means it is important to check the size of your campsite and turn up early if possible, when you haven't booked in advance; it's quite possible there will be no other campsites nearby.
-Payment is taken either at the time of advanced bookings, by a patrolling on-site warden, or at a self-registration post – a little like an honesty box.
+Payment is taken either at the time of advanced bookings, by a patrolling on-site warden, or at a self-registration post and a little like an honesty box.

 Akapoua Bay Campsite - Port Fitzroy, Great Barrier Island